Partakithware/deVaultify/README.md

 The goal was to make a simple economy only non vault plugin that uses yml.

 This is so that other plugins could hook into it instead of relying on vault.

+Another goal was also to make the use case, simple and easy to utilize.

 I imagine vault could be ran alongside this...but I highly recommend you don't try such unless you need to.

 The management systems are separate so vault currency is not deVault related;

 The API is set to recieve updates, I will be attempting to think of new things I would like to add (or is requested) and fix it up more and more over time.